fabrikschleichach/BEXIS2_Documents/Manuals/Upload Data/Manual.md

 The field *Related Identifiers* should be used if there are related datasets INSIDE BEXIS2.
 If you want to state a relationship to an EXTERNAL publication, use the *Related Items* field.

+To refer to the geographic information dataset use **IsSupplementedyBy** as relationType.

 Note: If you enter the field *Related Identifier*, a link is created in both directions, based on the current versions of the datasets.

 | Element / @Attribute Name 	| How to fill it		| Example 	|